If you’re looking for a recipe that your friends and family will “ooh” and “ahh” over, this is it.

-When creating these, you’ll first want to pick out your toppings.
+When creating these chocolate bites, first pick out your toppings.
 Look for nuts, seeds, and dried fruit that doesn’t have added sugar.

-I hit up the bulk section to find my ingredients and I recommend you do the same.
+Hit up the bulk section to find ingredients.
 Since you don’t need much of each ingredient, you’ll save money and you might also be able to choose from a wider variety of toppings.

-Before melting the chocolate, you’ll want to prep all your toppings.
-Roughly chop the nuts and the fruits and separate them into piles so you can be creative as you go.
+Before melting the chocolate, prep all your toppings: Roughly chop the nuts and the fruits and separate them into piles so you can be creative as you go.

-Melting the chocolate is easy: If you’re using chocolate chips or callets, simply pour eight ounces of them into a microwave-safe bowl and then heat them in the microwave at half power for one minute.
+Melting the chocolate is easy — if using chocolate chips or callets, simply pour eight ounces of them into a microwave-safe bowl and then heat them in the microwave at half power for one minute.
 Stir them with a spoon, then heat for another 30 seconds.
 Stir.

 Repeat this process until the chocolate is fully melted.